MassimilianoBiancucci/OOP-project/README.md

         - filter(s) combination or coniugation.
         - operator(s) combinations or coniugation.

-        <b>NOTE: It's important to figure out that one limitation of the operators `$or` and `$and`, is that they can take more then one object inside, but these objects must be of the same type, or all `filters` or all `operators`.</b>
+        <b>NOTE: Logic operator can be used only before a Filter field object.
+If one logic operator will be passed inside a Filter field object, the API will rise an exception and the request will fail.</b>

-        They are 3 operators, that permit to create unions, intersections or inversion on ensembles, if you consider all the tweets as the starting enseble and each well formed filter or operator as a subset of the general ensamble, these operators could be used for create ensables operations between these subsets.
+        They are 3+1 operators, that permit to create unions, intersections or inversion on ensembles, if you consider all the tweets as the starting enseble and each well formed filter or operator as a subset of the general ensamble, these operators could be used for create ensables operations between these subsets.
-        If the `logic operators` are used with other operators inside, they are considered operators and should be included inside a filter, if they are used with filters inside, they are considered filters itself.
+        If the `logic operators` must not be used inside a filter, but only with filters inside.

-        This type of operator should be used only on `operators` or only on `filters`, otherwise the mix of the two will bring to an exeception, and to the refuse of the request.
+        Note that 3+1 operators indicate that there are 3 meaningful operators that should be used, the "+1" is for the $nop operator that as the name suggest does nothing, simply wrap another operator or a filter.
+The purpose of this operator is internal.

         <table style="width:100%" border="2" bordercolor = "#fffff">
         <tbody>
         <tr>